dbcook/openrocket-database/README.md

 #### Apogee

-Apogee started as a competition specialty supplier called Apogee Components that was run by Ed LaCroix of Minneapolis at least into the mid 1990s.
+Apogee started as a competition specialty supplier called Apogee Components that was run by Ed LaCroix of Minneapolis at least as far back as 1994.
 Apogee Components carried various parts including lightweight phenolic "blackshaft" tubing, nose cones, etc.

 A 1994 Apogee catalog can be seen